If You Want to Be a Greeting Card Designer Sarah Hamilton’s ‘House of Cards’ is a Great Place to Start.

 For those not wanting to sell cards themselves licensing is a great option.
-In House of Cards the Licensing section of the book is written by Jehane Boden Spiers.
+In House of Cards the Licensing section of the book is written by Jehane Boden Spiers (link below).

 For those of you who haven’t had the pleasure to come across her work, Jehane is a textile designer, artists’ agent and mentor with over 15 years experience as an art licensing agent and 25 years exhibiting and licensing her own designs.
 As well as being a thoroughly lovely person Jehane is a treasure trove of info when it comes to licensing.

 In her section of the House of Cards book, Jehane breaks down what can be a complicated topic into an easy to understand introduction.
 Providing an ideal way for readers to discover an alternative income stream greeting card design can offer.

 7. Shows You How it’s Done by Real Designers

 Throughout the book, there are numerous stories and tips from real-life greeting card designers; including a section written by Jessica Hogarth on how you can sell your greeting cards directly by representing yourself.